JanSmrcka/vse-web-dev-intro/typescript-basics.md

 console.log(Color[favoriteColor]); // "Blue"

-// Any - represents any type (use sparingly) let notSure: any = 4;
+// Any - represents any type (use sparingly)
+// 'any' type should be avoided when possible as it bypasses type checking let notSure: any = 4;
 notSure = "maybe a string";
 notSure = false;